 As a financial services platform and as a financial instrument, Cuber can be used to store or generate value, transferring value, managing liquidity, and automate transactions between machines.

 Estonia is known for the birthplace of Skype.
 It now hosts a number of Bitcoin ATMs and startups such as Paxful, a global peer-to-peer buying and selling service for bitcoins.
-With one of the highest internet penetration rates in the world, Estonia is well positioned to be a place where a cryptocurrency users can certainly feel welcome.
+With one of the highest internet penetration rates in the world, Estonia is well positioned to be a place where cryptocurrency users can certainly feel welcome.

 Dutch investigators use “Bitcoin mixers” to stop money laundering

-According to Financieele Dagblad, a Dutch newspaper, Dutch government is trying to make it easier to launch a criminal investigation against persons who use bitcoin to launder money from illegal activities.
+According to Financieele Dagblad, a Dutch newspaper, the Dutch government is trying to make it easier to launch a criminal investigation against persons who use bitcoin to launder money from illegal activities.

 Dutch investigators have discovered criminals are shielding activities using “bitcoin mixers.”
 A bitcoin mixer is a grab bag with bitcoins of several owners.
 The bitcoins paid out from the bitcoin mixer cannot be traced back to the original owner.

 The FIOD, the investigative arm of the Dutch tax authority, wishes to have the bitcoin mixers recognized as money laundering.
 By recognizing this activity as money laundering, investigators can take action against a suspect without having to demonstrate a reasonable suspicion of a crime.